erwinQiao/rna-seq-hisat2-featureCounts/README.md

 **Step2 Input samples.csv etal**

 You need to verify if the data names, groups, and samples are consistent with sample.csv.

+Meanwhile,you need to create a directory names **reads** in dir (rna-seq-hisat2-featureCounts).
+You just need to make sure that the 'reads' folder and the 'workflow' are in the same directory.

 In the config/config.yaml, you can choose the ensembl using homo_sapiens 110 fasta (gtf) or genecode human 44 fasta(gtf).
 You need to fill by your choose.

-Step3 Run workflow
+**Step3 Run workflow**

 ```{bash}
 # set the cores nubmer by yourself